zeerakb1/SIGL-scripts/README.md

 # SIGL-scripts

 ## Usage
-To use this Vagrant file, follow the instructions below:
+To use this Vagrant file, follow the instructions below: '\n'

 Make sure you have Vagrant installed on your system.
 Clone this repository to your local machine.